cloudmesh/classes/docs/source/i524/2017/technologies.rst

      Nokia. :cite:`www-nokia-discoproject`

      b.
-DISCO from the research group Service Engineering (SE), :cite:`www-discoabout-discoabstractionlayer` serves as “an
+DISCO from the research group Service Engineering (SE), :cite:`www-discoabout-discoabstractionlayer` serves as "an
-     abstraction layer for OpenStack‘s orchestration component [Heat]” SE based DISCO on its prior orchestration framework, Hurtle.
+     abstraction layer for OpenStack‘s orchestration component [Heat]" SE based DISCO on its prior orchestration framework, Hurtle.
 The software sets up a computer cluster and deploys the user’s choice of distributed computing architecture onto the cluster based on